mufeedkka/mufeedkka/README.md

 - 👋 Hi, I’m @mufeedkka
 www.mufeedkka.xyz
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python Django, Odoo And Software Tesitin
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python Django,React,Odoo
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Odoo, Django
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 mufeedkka/mufeedkka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.